sohaibMan/Movies-RESTFULL-API/README.md

-this is an rest api made with node js and express js and mongodb atlas
+this is a rest api made with node js and express js and mongodb atlas

 in this is api i deal with the the sample_mflix database that contains data on movies and movie theaters.
 The database also contains collections for certain metadata, including users and comments on specific movies.